-Diabetes is a chronic disease that affects >20 million Americans (1) and is characterized by serious, costly, and often fatal complications.
-The total cost of diagnosed diabetes in the U.S. in 2002 was estimated to be $132 billion (2).
+Diabetes is a chronic disease that affects nearly 26 million Americans (1) and is characterized by serious, costly, and often fatal complications.
+The total cost of diagnosed diabetes in the U.S. in 2012 was estimated to be $245 billion (2).
 To prevent or delay costly diabetes complications and to enable people with diabetes to lead healthy, productive lives, appropriate medical care based on current standards of practice, self-management education, and medication and supplies must be available to everyone with diabetes.
-This paper is based on technical reviews titled “Diabetes Self-Management Education” (3) and “National Standards for Diabetes Self-Management Education Programs” (4).
+This article is based on technical reviews titled “Diabetes Self-Management Education” (3) and “National Standards for Diabetes Self-Management Education Programs” (4).

 An integral component of diabetes care is self-management education (inpatient and/or outpatient) delivered by an interdisciplinary team.
 Self-management training helps people with diabetes adjust their daily regimen to improve glycemic control.
 Diabetes self-management education teaches individuals with diabetes to assess the interplay among medical nutrition therapy, physical activity, emotional/physical stress, and medications, and then to respond appropriately and continually to those factors to achieve and maintain optimal glucose control.

 Today, self-management education is understood to be such a critical part of diabetes care that medical treatment of diabetes without systematic self-management education is regarded as inadequate.
 The National Standards for Diabetes Self-Management Education and Support establish specific criteria against which diabetes education programs can be measured, and a quality assurance program has been developed and subsequently revised (6).